 Sweet potatoes are an indigenous American food, and Morning Glory muffins were first invented in California.
 This recipe combines both all-American aspects into one moist, flavorful muffin full of goodness like apple chunks, coconut, and nuts.

-American Flag Fruit Tart
+American Flag Berry Fruit Tart

 What 4th of July foods and recipes will you make this year?
 Share below!
 Here’s one to get you started.